wyuinche/mitum-js-util/README.md

 ## Generate New Keypairs

-`mitumc` supports to generate keypairs for mitum.
+`mitumc` supports keypair generation for mitum.

-Note that there are respective type suffix to each private key, public key, and mitum-currency address.
+Each private key, public key, and mitum-currency address has its own suffix.

 * private key: mpr
 * public key: mpu